tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^33]: Who can bring an accusation against God’s elect?
 God is the one who justifies.

-[^34] Sino ang humahatol?
+[^34] Sino ang nagpapataw ng hatol?
 Si Kristo Hesus ang namatay, pero higit pa diyan, binuhay siya; na sa kanang kamay din siya ng Diyos at tumatayo para satin.

 [^34]: Who is the one who condemns?
 Christ Jesus is the one who died, but even more, has been raised; he also is at the right hand of God and intercedes for us.